TrevorRawlings/FundingCircle/README.markdown

     -s, --size number              Size of the table
 ```

-### Unit tests
+## Unit tests
+Rspec tests are in the [./spec](https://github.com/TrevorRawlings/FundingCircle/tree/master/spec)
+directory.
+Code coverage is available on [codeclimate](https://codeclimate.com/github/TrevorRawlings/FundingCircle/coverage)
 ```
 bundle install; bundle exec rspec
 ```

-## Implemention of the prime number generator
+## Implementations of the prime number generator
 Two generators have been implemented.
-The first and simplest generator tests each number in turn by
+The first and simplest generator
+tests each number in turn by dividing it by all previous numbers.
+This
-deviding it by all previous numbers.
-This is clearly an inefficent approach but for sequences less than 10
+is clearly an inefficient approach but for sequences less than 10 it is
-it is not significantly slower than the alternative SieveOfEratosthenes approach.
+not significantly slower than the alternative [SieveOfEratosthenes](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/sieve_of_eratosthenes.rb)
+approach.

-If this program is only intended for generating relative small tables (where n < 100) I consider the simple
+If this program is only intended for generating relative small tables
+(where n < 100) I consider the [simple approach](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/simple_prime_generator.rb)
-approach a good compromise.
-If 500 or more prime numbers are required then simple approach begins to take a
+a good compromise.
+If 500 or more prime numbers are required then the
-noticable length of time and the slightly more complex Sieve of Eratosthenes preforms noticable better (see the
+simple approach begins to take a noticeable length of time and the
+slightly more complex Sieve of Eratosthenes preforms noticeably better
-performance tests below).
+(see the performance tests below).

 ## Performance tests
-The scripts directory contains `benchmark.rb` that tests the time taken to generate the first 10,
-50, 100 and 500 prime numbers.
+The scripts directory contains [benchmark.rb](https://github.com/TrevorRawlings/FundingCircle/blob/master/scripts/benchmark.rb)
+that tests the time taken to generate the first 10, 50, 100 and 500 prime
+ numbers.
 On my machine it generates the following output:
 ```
 allin@trevor-dev:~/projects/fundingcircle$ ./scripts/benchmark.rb
 Testing the PrimeNumbers::SimplePrimeGenerator (each test is repeated 100 times)